7 Amazing Benefits of Sunlight for Newborn Babies

 Receiving sunlight from an early age can help prevent conditions like diabetes to a certain extent.
 Though it is not the only facilitator of good insulin levels, it is definitely an added advantage as the vitamin D in the body helps manage insulin levels.
 A healthy diet and exercise during the child’s growing years can be extremely beneficial in keeping diabetes in check.

 Sunlight helps break down bilirubin – a yellowish compound that occurs in the natural catabolic pathway – so that a baby’s liver can process it more easily.
 The unchecked growth of bilirubin can cause the yellowing of a newborn baby’s skin.
-Exposing your baby to morning sunlight for 15 to 20 minutes, undressed, every day, can help with mild jaundice.
-A severe case, however, will need more attention.
+Exposing your baby to morning sunlight for 15 to 20 minutes, partially undressed, can help prevent mild jaundice.

-When a newborn baby is exposed to natural sunlight, it helps regulate the production of melatonin.
-Melatonin levels in the baby can impact his sleep patterns, which are of utmost importance in the newborn’s early years.
+When a baby is exposed to sunlight, it helps regulate the production of melatonin in their body.
+Melatonin levels in the baby can impact their sleep patterns, which are of utmost importance in the newborn’s early years.
 Sunlight causes a dip in melatonin levels and increases serotonin, thus increasing energy levels.

-A 2017 study conducted by University College of Medical Sciences, New Delhi showed that exposing babies regularly to sunlight has the ability to give them sufficient vitamin D levels to keep them healthy.
-The study found that exposing a baby as young as 6 weeks for around 30 minutes a week can give him adequate vitamin D levels to aid in his optimal growth and development.
+A 2017 study conducted by the University College of Medical Sciences, New Delhi showed that exposing babies regularly to sunlight has the ability to give them sufficient vitamin D levels to keep them healthy.
+The study found that exposing a baby as young as 6 weeks to around 30 minutes a week can give him adequate vitamin D levels to aid in his optimal growth and development.
 Research also suggests that exposing even 40% of the baby’s body to sunlight can do the trick.
 However, interestingly, the study showed that the ideal time for a sunbath for the baby is between 10 am and 3 pm!
-Ours is a tropical country, so sunlight is aplenty – if you live in a fairly cooler climate, the above-mentioned time can be considered.
-However, if you live in a place that is generally warm, consider the more popularly accepted timings of 7 am to 10 am to expose your little one to sunlight.
-Just remember this simple rule of thumb: The larger the surface area of the body exposed, the better it is for your baby.
+However, if you live in a place that is generally warm or is tropical, consider the more popularly accepted timings of 7 am to 10 am to expose your little one to sunlight.

 Now that you know newborns and sunlight share a therapeutic relationship, here are a few tips to maximize its benefits: